fraction/readme-boilerplate/README.md

-**The best README template.** A README is arguably the most important file you'll write – don't reinvent the wheel.
-This boilerplate is a template of best practices that are popular with the open-source community; using it will make your README easier to understand and your project easier for others to use and contribute to.
+A template of README best practices to make your README simple to understand and easy to use.

 ## Installation